Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Suppose I want to handle a click event on an element.

-By default an event on a DOM element is fired on the specific element clicked (say, a button) and will be propagated to all its parent elements tree, unless it’s stopped.
+By default an event on a DOM element is fired on the specific element clicked (say, a button) and will be propagated to all its ancestor elements, unless it’s stopped.

-I want to make sure the event is handled in my event handler, and it will “stop” there.
+I want the event to be handled in my event handler and stop there.

 const link = document.getElementById('my-link')